 The holistic nature of PLPs allows students' academic, social/emotional, wellbeing and cultural needs to be addressed.
-PLPs aim to enhance outcomes for Aboriginal and/or Torres Strait Islander students, with a focus to improve student engagement, attendance, retention, transition points, HSC attainment and post- schooling options.
+PLPs aim to enhance outcomes for Aboriginal students, with a focus to improve student engagement, attendance, retention, transition points, HSC attainment and post-schooling options.